These programs promote safer roads by providing credible tools and resources to teens, parents and educators. Please visit each site to learn more.

+Safe Kids Wisconsin is 1 of more than 400 grassroots coalitions in the U.S., and 25 partnering countries, that bring together health and safety experts, educators, corporations, foundations, governments and volunteers to educate and protect families.
 Safe Kids Worldwide is a global organization dedicated to preventing injuries in children, the number one killer of kids in the United States.
-Safe Kids Wisconsin is 1 of more than 400 grassroots coalitions in the U.S., and 25 partnering countries, that bring together health and safety experts, educators, corporations, foundations, governments and volunteers to educate and protect families.
-Their Countdown2Drive program helps families build trust by developing passenger agreements for teens.

 Students Against Destructive Decisions (SADD) works to prevent teens from making destructive decisions and helps them set a healthy course for their lives by providing the best prevention tools.

 Teen Driver Source - Children's Hospital of Philadelphia supports teens, parents, policymakers, educators and researchers in their efforts to make the roads safer.
 Educational information and free downloadable resources are available to help you make a difference.
 Crossroads is proud to partner with Children's Hospital of Philadelphia to provide TeenDrivingPlan in Wisconsin.

 Teens in the Driver Seat® is a peer-to-peer program for teens that focuses on traffic safety and addresses the major risks for teen drivers.
 Teens develop and implement the program while Texas A&M Transportation Institute (TTI) provides the science, guidance and project resources.